NOTICE : Parking validation stickers for RIC community available at Campus Police office. Click for details.

 The college now serves approximately 9,000 students in courses and programs both on and off campus.

-Rhode Island College is the oldest of the three public institutions of higher education that operate under the aegis of the Board of Governors for Higher Education.
+Rhode Island College is the first of the three public institutions of higher education that operate under the aegis of the Board of Governors for Higher Education.
 The board consists of 13 individuals appointed by the governor.